Using Retrieval-Augmented Generation (RAG)

 Setting Up Knowledge Sources

-Section titled “Creating Resource Groups”Resource groups are collections of related documents that you can selectively enable for different agents:
+Knowledge bases are collections of related resources that you can selectively enable for different agents:

 - Navigate to the Admin Console → Knowledge Base